How to decide between NG Firewall and Micro Edge

 What if I need more assistance deciding?

-Existing customers or partners should contact your Sales representative or the general Sales group:
+Existing customers or partners should contact your Sales representative.

 If you are not an existing customer and you'd like more information, please reach out to edge.info@arista.com.